Amy Stoch: Life and career

 In 1987, she played a recurring role in a major story arc on Dallas as Lisa Alden, the biological aunt of Christopher Ewing.
 She played Missy, the sexy stepmother of Bill and later Ted, in Bill & Ted's Excellent Adventure, and its sequels Bill & Ted's Bogus Journey and Bill & Ted Face the Music.
 Stoch also appeared in four television movies of the Gunsmoke series, as Marshal Matt Dillon's daughter Beth, and made guest appearances on Matlock, The Fall Guy, Hardcastle and McCormick, Dynasty, Knots Landing, and High Incident, among others.
 She also played Fawn Hall in the miniseries, Guts and Glory: The Rise and Fall of Oliver North.

 Academia

 Stoch holds a bachelor of arts in theatre from Ashland University, and a master's from California State University, Northridge.

 In 2012, she completed a PhD in theatre History, theory, and criticism from the University of Illinois at Urbana–Champaign.

-Currently, she teaches critical studies courses at AMDA College for the Performing Arts in Los Angeles.